X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim07quaternioncamera.md

     private Quaternion _xwingRotation = Quaternion.Identity;
 ```

-As you can see, we have already initialized the starting position and rotation for our xwing, in the next chapter we will see how we can adjust the quaternion based on user input, for now use the quaternion identity (which is the same as a Zero rotation).
+As you can see, we have already initialized the starting position and rotation for our xwing, in the next chapter we will see how we can adjust the quaternion based on user input, for now, use the quaternion identity (which is the same as a Zero rotation).

 ## positioning the xwing